 Pick Your Keto Sweeteners

 You can use any keto-friendly sweetener you want, but I mainly used Swerve Granulated and Swerve Confectioner because I don’t mind the bit of cooling you get with Erythritol.
 It also works best for making this filling set firm.

 Other sweeteners like Monkfruit or Allulose will work too, just make sure you give it a taste before you bake.
-Also, Allulose is less sweet and has less volume than Swerve so you’ll definitely want to increase (up to another 1/4 cup!) if that’s what you use.
+Because allulose doesn’t bake like Swerve, you may have issues with your filling melting into the crust.
+My advice is to stick to Erythritol but if you must use Allulose, you’ll definitely want to increase the volume to an additional 1/4 cup.